vesellov/bitdust.docs.old/identities.md

 ## IDURL address

 Each BitDust user is identified by IDURL key – this is an address of his identity file in the global Internet network.
-One can draw an analogy: identity file is kind of a regular passport and IDURL is his last, first and middle names.
+This identifier is related to device running BitDust software, but not to person who managing this device.
+Only by using Private Key stored on that device you can change your identity in the network.

 IDURL looks like this: